Geovation/tiler/README.md

 #### Using Tiler

 Tiler provides a selection of scripts for converting between various formats and validating them (see the tiler-scripts folder).
-The primary and simplest way to use Tiler however is to use a config file placed in `tiler/tiler-data/configs`:
+The primary and simplest way to use Tiler however is to use a config file placed in `tiler/tiler-data/configs`.
+Here is an example config file which references a shapefile and a table in a PostGIS database:

 ```javascript